MaCoZu/notebooks/README.md

 The notebooks comprise a ample and growing tour of python from beginner to advanced topics.
 There are introductory notebooks for packages like pandas and numpy.
-Furthermore notebboks filled with statistics for example descriptive statistics, distributions, confidence intervals, hypothesis testing, regression, gradient descent etc.
+Furthermore notebooks filled with statistics for example descriptive statistics, distributions, confidence intervals, hypothesis testing, regression, gradient descent etc.